Leafwing-Studios/fop-rules/docs/character-options/classes/touched.md

 * gain immunity to the damage types corresponding to your companion
 * your deviance cap increases by 2.
 Select the new deviances to be used when you gain this feature.

-While blended, your critical hits are more powerful.
-Instead of doubling in effect, they:
+While blended, your critical hits are more powerful, tripling rather than doubling the efficacy of your attacks.
-* deal triple damage, rolled three separate times
-* apply three times as many stacks of any conditions or afflictions
-* grant triple the benefit of any utility effect associated with your powers